jlish-granify/rebase-workflow/README.md

 - `git log -3` to look at your new commit history after you’ve rebased (`q` to exit the log command if necessary).
 Pay attention to not only your own commits but that the commits before yours match what is remote master.
 - `git diff` to look at the code diff of the newly rebased code (`q` to exit the diff command if necessary).
 - `git push --force origin <your branch>` to upload your rebased code to the remote repository.

+Some pitfalls to avoid:
+- Don't rebase during a PR review.
+You'll confuse your reviewers.
+- Don't rebase when multiple people are working on the same branch.
+You will "pull the rug from underneath your colleague" so to speak.
+If you absolutely must, then communication with your team your intentions and instruct them to save their commits elsewhere, `git reset --hard origin/<branch name>` and then cherry-pick their commits back into the their workspace.